Group Tax Strategy

 Approach to Tax Risk Management and Governance

 The Group Board of Directors has overall responsibility for the Group’s tax arrangements.
 The UK Group has a number of Senior Accounting Officers (“SAOs”), who are the finance directors responsible for the statutory entities in their area of the business.
 These individuals are responsible for ensuring that appropriate tax accounting arrangements are established and maintained within their area of the Group.
 The divisional finance directors meet regularly as the Group Finance Leadership Team (“the GFLT”) to monitor the tax risks across the Group and ensure best practice is consistently applied.
-The day-to-day management of tax policies is delegated to the Group Tax Committee (“the Tax Committee”) which is comprised of senior finance representatives from across the Group and has regular two-way feedback with the GFLT.
+The day-to-day management of tax policies is delegated to the Group Tax Committee (“the Tax Committee”) which is comprised of senior Finance, HR and Customs representatives from across the Group and has regular two-way feedback with the GFLT.
 One of the Tax Committee’s main responsibilities is to ensure that the business establishes and maintains appropriate tax compliance arrangements to allow tax liabilities to be calculated accurately in all material respects.
+A key objective is to share best practice and knowledge across the business, including non-finance functions.
+The Tax Committee is also responsible for monitoring tax risks to ensure that adequate levels of controls are in place, relative to the specific tax risks, in order to provide effective mitigation against such risks to an acceptable level.
+Regular training courses are provided for financial, tax and compliance matters through the Group’s Continuing Professional Development program.
+The program includes general tax updates, as well as training on specific tax risks.
+The highest standards of integrity and professional conduct in all business matters are expected from our employees and all other representatives of our Company.
+Where it is considered that the Group does not have the necessary knowledge to assess a tax risk, external advice from professional advisors is sought.
+The overall risk assessment process is summarised and presented to the Audit & Risk Committee and Board annually.

 Accepted Level of Tax Risk

 Given the size of the Group and its global footprint, managing the Group’s tax affairs is a complex process across many business functions and throughout all the territories in which we operate.
 As such, there will inevitably be risks of differences in interpretation of tax rules or calculation of tax returns.
 Whilst our ambition is to eliminate tax risks entirely, we accept that this is impossible; therefore, as part of the Group’s overall risk assessment and management framework, the likelihood of occurrence and scale of impact of tax risks are considered.
 Given the complexities of modern global tax legislation and compliance, a low level of risk is accepted.
-Our objective is to mitigate such risk to a minimal level through the Group Tax Committee and overall group risk assessment process.
+Our objective is to mitigate such risk to a minimal level through the Tax Committee and overall group risk assessment process.

 Tax planning